-FX Projects will create data artifacts using multiple tools.
-To simplify locating these artifacts, the FX Projects Repository page titled Data Management Depository (i.e., SEAS > Technical Domain > Data Management Depository) provides a central location for accessing the artifacts directly or to obtain extracts created from the originating tools.
+FX projects will create data artifacts using multiple tools.
+To simplify locating these artifacts, the FXPR site page titled Data Management Depository (i.e., SEAS > Technical Domain > Data Management Depository) provides a central location for accessing the artifacts directly or to obtain extracts created from the originating tools.
 The term depository is used to highlight that this is a place where artifacts are deposited for consumption.
-The longer-term goal is to move to an integrated data management tool environment that would include business glossary, data governance, metadata management, and data and process modeling.
+IBM's Information Governance Catalog (IGC) is the metadata repository tool used for the EDW solution.
+IGC will be the first place technical and business users will go to ascertain aspects of the data model, data dictionary, business glossary, data lineage, and other metadata components to help inform the end user Agency community of the data flow, transformations, business rules, and other associated metadata items.
+As IGC will be the master repository of current metadata information, it does not store history natively.
+As such, the Agency has determined that the history of documents, data models, mappings, etc., will reside on a SharePoint directory for reference.